 Eliminate added costs for new owner installations common-vented with non-condensing water heaters: For new owner of condensing NWGFs, DOE included a common venting adder of $956 for all new owner installations planned to be commonly vented with non-condensing design option (Table 8D.2.27), which was assumed to represent 45% of the new owners.
 This adder is unnecessary.
 Homes in this category do not have a furnace, and therefore do not have an existing common vent for the furnace and water heater.
 Adding a dedicated vent for the new condensing NWGF does not affect the existing vent for the water heater and, therefore, does not trigger any vent upgrade requirement for the existing water heater.
 This common venting adder should be removed from the LCC analysis.

 Reduce the frequency of common-vented new construction homes: DOE assumed that 44% of the new construction homes planned to have a common venting system for non-condensing NWGF and water heater as the baseline design option (Table 8D.2.28).
 As we indicated previously, this assumption does not properly reflect the market trend of increased adoption of high-efficiency water heaters, especially for new construction home.
 In California, due to the 2016 Title 24 building standards, all new construction homes would have tankless water heater or those with equivalent or better efficiency by 2021.
 Therefore, this cost adder should not be applicable to California new construction homes.
 Accordingly, the applicable percentage nationwide would reduce from 44% to 40%, as California represents about 10% of the national NWGF shipment.
-Assuming other states will reduce the market share of non-condensing storage water heaters by 30%, the applicable nationwide market share for the common venting adder would be 28% (40% * (1-30%)).
+Assuming other states will reduce the market share of non-condensing storage water heaters by 30%, the applicable nationwide market share for the common venting adder would be 28% (i.e., 40% * (100%-30%)).

-Include learning curve effects on product price trends
+Include learning curve effects on product price trends the effect of which will reduce overall costs in DOE’s analysis

 The NOPR TSD section 8A.4 states the product price trends are set to decreasing due to technology learning, which results in a decline in the cost of producing a given product as firms accumulate experience with the technology.
 However, when using the DOE LCC tool it appears that the learning rate impacting product price was instead set to “No Learning (Constant).”
 Section 8.2.1 states that a decreasing learning factor of 0.937 was applied to total consumer price, but the spreadsheet settings indicate otherwise.
 Please provide clarification for the learning factor used.